peopleware/openapi/resource/relationships-and-search.md

 updated.
 For each of those `Y` relationships, all search records of `R` that have that `Y` as participating entity, need to be updated.

+The example explicitly does not contain data related to `X`.
+If it would, the relationship search index record would need to be updated to when that information in `/x/123` changes.
+Since we imagine in the example that there are only a few instances of `X` related to an instance of `Y`, search for properties of `X` is functionally irrelevant.
+Since we imagine many instances of `Y` related to an instance of `X`, there would be many instance of `R` for a given `X`, resulting in many necessary updates.
+Not having information about `X` that can change in the search index record for `R` avoids this issue.

 ### How to approach _dependent_ updates

 With dependent updates, we refer to the fact that the update of an entity (or relationship) triggers not only an update